Selecting Audio

 Selecting using the keyboard

 You can modify the selection entirely using the keyboard.
-The currently focused track is indicated with a glowing yellow border, as you can see from the track called "Guest" in this image:
+The currently focused track is indicated with a glowing colored border (the actual color depends on the Theme you choose), as you can see from the track called "Guest" in this image:

 To change the focused track, press Up or Down arrow.
 In this image, we pressed down arrow to change focus to the "Background" track: